AlexanderKaluzhny/instanotifier/README.rst

 InstaNotifier
 =============

-Checking for new feed entries periodically, accumulates new entries and sends the notifications.
+Checks for the RSS feed periodically, accumulates new entries and sends the notifications.
-UI is implemented in React.js.
-Allows rating, bookmarking, filtering, searching.
+The notifications listing UI is implemented in React.js.
+Also allows rating, bookmarking, filtering, searching.
 (UI demo is deployed to Heroku free dyno `instanotifier-react.herokuapp.com`_)

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg